ROS 2 Navigation Stack (Nav2)

 How Nav2 Works

-Nav2 operates as a modular pipeline.
-It begins with Perception , where LIDAR, depth cameras, and sonar sensors populate the costmaps.
-These maps define safe traversable space and mark static or dynamic obstacles (like humans or other AGVs).
+Nav2 runs as a flexible pipeline.
+It starts with , feeding LIDAR, depth cameras, and sonar data into costmaps.
+These maps highlight safe zones and flag static or moving obstacles (humans, other AGVs, you name it).

 Real-World Applications